+Note:

-In other words: not the absolute intensity is important, but the difference/contrast of a pixel with its neighbours.
+Not the absolute intensity is important, but the difference/contrast of a pixel with its neighbours.
 This applies to low and high contrast.
 If a pixel with an intensity of 230 appears among neighbouring pixels with intensity of 230, the filtering response will be zero because this point is not visually salient.
 If this pixel appears among pixels with an intensity of 10, then the filtering response will be strong enough to signify it as a salient line/ridge point.
 For example, pixels values > 200 might or might not be accepted depending on their filtering responses.
 But the higher the contrast threshold, the criteria for a pixel becoming a line point becomes more stringent, therefore less line points will be detected.

-Note:

-If the ‘Dark Line’ is set to 1 (for Picrosirius Red), the low contrast and high contrast will be calculated as 255-bu and 255-bl, respectively.
+Also note that, if the ‘Dark Line’ is set to 1 (for Picrosirius Red), the low contrast and high contrast will be calculated as 255-bu and 255-bl, respectively.

 Quantification